Second Gilded Age: Public response

 According to The New Hampshire Gazette, the response from more radical elements of the general public to the excesses of the First Gilded Age are similar to what is emerging in the Second Gilded Age with the killing of Brian Thompson, in particular the anarchist tradition of propaganda of the deed.

 By contrast, labor historian Steve Fraser emphasized in his 2015 book The Age of Acquiescence that there has been a marked decline in political resistance during the Second Gilded Age.
 In a New York Times review of Fraser's book, Naomi Klein summarizes the author's thesis:

-What fueled the resistance to the first Gilded Age, he argues, was the fact that many Americans had a recent memory of a different kind of economic system, whether in America or back in Europe.
+What fueled the resistance to the first Gilded Age, [Fraser] argues, was the fact that many Americans had a recent memory of a different kind of economic system, whether in America or back in Europe.
 Many at the forefront of the resistance were actively fighting to protect a way of life, whether it was the family farm that was being lost to predatory creditors or small-scale artisanal businesses being wiped out by industrial capitalism.
 Having known something different from their grim present, they were capable of imagining – and fighting for – a radically better future.
 It is this imaginative capacity that is missing from our second Gilded Age.

 Debate and discourse

 Some authors argue that the Second Gilded Age is misnamed, and that these comparisons are unfounded or only surface-level.

 The First Gilded Age coincided with America's Second Industrial Revolution, as America moved from the use of coal to being powered by oil, thanks in large part to the efforts of captains of industry such as John D. Rockefeller and Henry Ford.
 Some authors have argued that the Second Gilded Age remains a time of deindustrialization, as working-class wages continue to fall and workers turn to the gig economy.

 Historian Julie Greene argues that while the First Gilded Age and Second Gilded Age "share certain important characteristics, these are profoundly different historical moments."
 She says that while during the First Gilded Age there were serious attempts to mitigate the worst excesses of the new industrial capitalism of the time, the Second Gilded Age has seen almost the exact opposite, "as capitalists and their ideological and political supporters push to see how far they can go to ensure the unchallenged hegemony of corporate and property rights."
-She attributes this to several factors, including the neoliberal era starting in the 1970s, the collapse of the Soviet Union, and China's move towards economic liberalization.
+She attributes this to several factors, including the neoliberal era starting in the 1970s, the collapse of the Soviet Union, and the reform and opening up in China.
 Greene argues that the Soviet collapse and Chinese liberalization represented the collapse of the two biggest alternatives to capitalism.
 In turn, this made it easier for employers to allow fundamental rights to disappear, as workers no longer felt that they had real alternatives.
 She concludes ultimately that "the slow climb toward a more humane capitalism and the rapid descent away from it constitute two very different experiences."